PLASTIC FAQ

 -

 While it’s not exactly a “myth”, plastic recycling has not proven itself to work.
 Currently, more than 380 million tons of new plastic is produced annually, and less than 6% is recycled.
 The chasing arrows symbol on an item doesn’t necessarily mean that it’s recyclable.
-These plastic resin codes simply identify the type of plastic, and only plastics #1 (PET/PETE) and #2 (HDPE) are widely reccyled in most curbside recycling programs.
+These plastic resin codes simply identify the type of plastic, and only plastics #1 (PET/PETE) and #2 (HDPE) are widely recycled in most curbside recycling programs.
 Recycling is a business, and in order for it to work, the recycled material has to have value.
 Currently, it’s actually cheaper to use virgin plastics than it is to use recycled plastic.
-A few reasons for this are the poor quality of the plastic material introduced into the marketplace, lack of material consistency with viable end markets, lack of required post consumer resin in new products, and subsidies for fossil fuel extraction.
+A few reasons for this are the poor quality of the plastic material introduced into the marketplace, lack of material consistency with viable end markets, lack of required post-consumer resin in new products, and subsidies for fossil fuel extraction.
 All of these factors make virgin plastic production more economically feasible than plastics recycling.
 Learn more about the challenges of recycling plastic.

 -